Aliases for GABBR2 Gene

 GeneCards Summary for GABBR2 Gene

-GABBR2 (Gamma-Aminobutyric Acid (GABA) B Receptor, 2) is a Protein Coding gene.
-Diseases associated with GABBR2 include nicotine dependence, protection against and sensory neuropathy type 1.
-Among its related pathways are Signaling by GPCR and Neuroscience.
-GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled GABA receptor activity.
-An important paralog of this gene is GPR156.
+GABBR2 (Gamma-Aminobutyric Acid Type B Receptor Subunit 2) is a Protein Coding gene.
+Diseases associated with GABBR2 include Neurodevelopmental Disorder With Poor Language And Loss Of Hand Skills and Developmental And Epileptic Encephalopathy 59.
+Among its related pathways are GABA receptor activation and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled GABA receptor activity.
+An important paralog of this gene is GABBR1.